-Here’s a review of the current standardizations on edge applications.
+Here’s a review of the current standards on edge applications.

-- GS MEC 010-2 — Mobile Edge Management; Part 2: Application Lifecycle, Rules and Requirements Management: This standard details the application’s lifecycle management while using the edge of a network.
-It also covers the interfaces, reference points, and the application’s rules and requirements.
+This standard details the application’s lifecycle management while using the edge of a network.
+It also covers the interfaces, reference points, information models, and the application’s rules and requirements.

-- GS MEC 012 — Radio Network Information API: Defines the Radio Network Information API and how it functions on the edge.
-They ETSI Industry Standards Group (ISG) defines Radio Network Information Service (RNIS) as “a service that provides radio network information to mobile edge applications and mobile edge platforms.”
-The benefit of this API is that it can optimize services on the edge utilizing radio.
+ETSI used this paper to define the Radio Network Information API and how it functions on the edge.
+The Radio Network Information Service (RNIS) is described as “a service that provides radio network-related information to mobile edge applications and to mobile edge platforms.”
+The benefit of this API is that it can optimize services on the edge using radio.

-- GS MEC 013 — Location API: Explains what the Location Service API is and details how it functions on the edge.
+The details of this paper are about the Location Service API is and how it functions on the edge.
 The purpose of this API is that the “edge platform or applications perform the active device location tracking, location-based service recommendation, etc.”

 Edge Applications and the OpenFog Reference Architecture: